Assam is putting in place a citizenship regime that excludes Muslims. But do Bengali Hindus benefit?

 “We will give a chance to all the people [Hindu Bengali] whose cases are pending in the different courts to apply [for citizenship under] the CAA,” Sarma said. “[But] if they don’t apply under CAA, we will lodge a case.”

-The letter from the home ministry says that this “differential treatment” will not apply to people who entered Assam after December 31, 2014, irrespective of their religion.
+The letter from the home department says that this “differential treatment” will not apply to people who entered Assam after December 31, 2014, irrespective of their religion.
 “Once detected, they should be straight away forwarded to the foreigners’ tribunal for further action,” it read.

 On the ground, the July 5 order is expected to end the harassment of Bengali Hindus by the border police and foreigners’ tribunals.